 Recommended by Jessica from Uprooted Traveler

-Seattle is one of the most dog friendly cities to visit in the US.
-With countless tech companies โ which frequently operate dog-friendly offices โ the city itself has become a playground for pups.
+Seattle is one of the most pet-friendly cities to visit in the US.
+With countless tech companies — which frequently operate dog-friendly offices — the city itself has become a playground for pups.

-There are 14 off-leash dog parks, a public transit system that welcomes dogs, and many restaurants where your canine friend can even eat inside with you.
+There are at least 14 off-leash dog parks, a public transportation system that welcomes dogs, and many restaurants that welcome dogs to even eat inside with you.
 Local favorites include Norm’s Eatery and Alehouse and the aptly-named Bark Espresso.

 Best Dog Friendly Seattle Hotels